 In the U.S., an AI-powered robot helped doctors treat a patient.
 The doctors, through the robot, communicated with the patient without exposing themselves to danger.
+In India, where there is a shortage of personal protective equipment (PPE), robots are also being used to treat COVID-19 patients.
 In China, self-driving robots are delivering relief goods to affected places.
 Similarly, drones patrol locked-down areas to make sure that people follow quarantine regulations.
 The same drones are also disinfecting affected areas.

 3. Disease Detection and Prevention

 Alibaba developed a new AI system that can detect coronavirus infection in patients with a 96% accuracy level.
 It does so by analyzing the results of patients’ CT scans.
 This technology can speed up diagnoses and even help reduce the chances that health workers will contract the disease.

 Even before the COVID-19 outbreak, drug companies have begun using AI to discover medications for particular diseases.
 AI systems scan through approved drug databases to see which ones could work against a specific ailment by matching each symptom with a particular chemical treatment.